Insurance Appeals

 Does UHC's corrected claim window apply to UMR claims?

 Not automatically.
-UMR is UHC's third-party administrator for self-funded employer plans, and the corrected claim window is set by the employer's plan document rather than UHC's standard 180-day commercial policy.
-Many UMR plans mirror the 180-day RA-based default, but this must be confirmed in the plan's summary plan description — not assumed.
+UMR is UHC's third-party administrator for self-funded employer plans, and the corrected claim window is set by the employer's plan document rather than UHC's commercial policy.
+Many UMR plans are described as mirroring the commonly-cited 180-day RA-based figure, but this must be confirmed in the plan's summary plan description — not assumed, especially since the underlying commercial figure it's based on is itself unconfirmed by UHC.
 Submit UMR corrections through umr.com, not UHCProvider.com.
+See the UMR timely filing and appeal guide for the full plan-specific breakdown.

 What happens if I submit a UHC corrected claim without the original claim number?

 Without the original claim number, UHC can't locate the prior adjudication to replace and processes the submission as a new original claim.
 If the original claim was paid, this generates a CO-97 duplicate denial.
-If the original claim was denied, UHC re-measures timely filing from the date of service — which may fall outside the 90-day commercial window even though the RA-based 180-day corrected-claim window was still open.
+If the original claim was denied, UHC re-measures timely filing from the date of service — which may fall outside the 90-day commercial window even though the corrected-claim window (commonly cited at 180 days, RA-based — confirm) was still open.

 Can I appeal a CO-29 denial on a UHC corrected claim?

-Yes, if the corrected claim was submitted within UHC's actual corrected-claim window (180 days commercial, 365 days MA).
+Yes, if the corrected claim was submitted within your contract's actual corrected-claim window (commonly cited at 180 days commercial, RA-based — confirm; 365 days MA, DOS-based, CMS-mandated).
 The most common trigger for an incorrect CO-29 is a missing original claim reference, which causes UHC's system to default to DOS-based measurement.
-Attach the original ERA establishing the remittance date, the corrected claim submission confirmation, and a brief cover letter showing the days elapsed are within the applicable window.
-The commercial appeal deadline is 65 days from the denial notice; the MA appeal deadline is 60 days.
+Attach the original ERA establishing the remittance date (if your contract is RA-based) or the date-of-service documentation (if DOS-based), the corrected claim submission confirmation, and a brief cover letter showing the days elapsed are within the applicable window.
+The commercial appeal deadline is commonly cited at 65 days from the denial notice (confirm in your contract); the MA appeal deadline is 60 days.

 How does the UHC Community Plan (Medicaid) corrected claim window differ from commercial?